muhsinking/notebook/content/essays/Whacky Snacky Jackie Chan.md

 **Healing Home Foods Baked Maple Cinnamon Graham Bites** Nearly perfect—just the right mix of maple and cinnamon, with a phenomenal buttery texture.
 The preferred vessel for cannoli dip.
 The only issue: not particularly wacky.
 9/10.

 **Salt & Vinegar Goldfish Crisps** Shocking.
 Delightful.
 Somehow better than both regular Goldfish _and_ salt & vinegar chips.
 Mildly sweet, with a bready finish.
-Could’ve devoured the whole bag if I weren’t still recovering from the Oreo incident.
+Could’ve devoured the whole bag if I wasn’t still recovering from the Oreo incident.
 10/10.

 **Smackin’ Dill Pickle Flavored Sunflower Seeds** Pleasant but underwhelming.
 The pickle flavor whispers where it should shout.
 6/10.

-**Ottogi Ppushu Noodle Snack Bulgogi Flavor** Literally just uncooked ramen with a packet of dry seasoning—which, as it turns out, is pretty darn good.
+**Ottogi Ppushu Noodle Snack Bulgogi Flavor** Literally just uncooked ramen with a packet of dry seasoning—which, as it turns out, is pretty damn good.
 7/10.

 ![](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2F94f1fae8-a2fc-41e1-b8aa-e678a425bf10_3072x4080.jpeg)